Why is Security Testing Important for Medical Devices?

 Wireless technologies are significantly improving the quality of healthcare by offering exceptional mobility to patients while providing healthcare professionals an easy and real-time access to patient data.
 Most medical devices attached to hospital networks are remotely accessible from other points on the network, or even the public Internet.

 A hacker may get an unauthorized access to the hospital network because of weak access control measures, thereby resulting in compromised confidentiality.
+This is where security testing for network medical devices is incredible important.
 The generic method by which a hacker seeks to attack can broadly be placed under any one of the following:

 - Where the hacker has physical access to the networked device in the hospital